icure/medtech-docs/sdks/how-to/how-to-listen-to-icure-events.md

 slug: listen-to-icure-events
 ---

-# How to listen to iCure events ?
+# Listening to iCure events ?

 At some point, you may want to listen to iCure events.
 For example, you may want to be notified when a new patient is created.
 This is possible with the iCure Medtech SDK.